sunggyeol/ai-prompt-refiner/INSTALLATION.md

 1. Open the included `test.html` file in Chrome
 2. Highlight any sample text
-3. A refinement popup should appear
+3. An optimization popup should appear
-4. Click "Refine Prompt" to test the AI functionality
+4. Click "Optimize Prompt" to test the AI functionality

 ## 🔧 Troubleshooting